Wednesday, November 18, 2020

 Sometime after the Lincolns moved to Knob Creek in 1811, Caleb Hazel returned and occupied a one-hundred-acre tract adjacent to Thomas Lincoln's land.
 In fact, the house of Caleb Hazel was so close to the Lincoln line that the person who later purchased the cabin wondered whether or not it was on his land or the land Lincoln had owned.

 Before Abraham Lincoln's school days, Caleb Hazel's wife passed away.
-When he started on a second matrimonial venture, he secured Thomas Lincoln, his next-door neighbor, to serve as his bondsman.
-This bond, signed by Thomas Lincoln on October 12, 1816, is one of the last official acts of Thomas Lincoln in the state of Kentucky as the family moved to Indiana within the next month or so.
+When he started a second matrimonial venture, he secured Thomas Lincoln, his next-door neighbor, as his bondsman.
+This bond, signed by Thomas Lincoln on October 12, 1816, is one of the last official acts of Thomas Lincoln in Kentucky as the family moved to Indiana within the next month or so.

 An endorsement on an early record in the Hardin County court shows that when Thomas Lincoln left Kentucky, he stored "about forty bushels of corn in the loft of the house that Caleb Hazel lived in."

 Hazel's new bride was Mary Stevens.
 She certified in an oath to the county clerk that her age "is far above the demands of the law."
-It was just previous to this second marriage in 1816 that Hazel became the school teacher of Abraham Lincoln.
-He was then a widower and must have been about 55 years of age.
-He had been a South Fork Baptist Church member but was given a letter of dismission about the time the church was divided over the slavery controversy.
+It was just before this second marriage in 1816 that Hazel became the school teacher of Abraham Lincoln.
+He was then a widower and must have been about 55.
+He had been a South Fork Baptist Church member but was given a letter of dismission when the church was divided over the slavery controversy.
 He probably united with the Little Mount Anti-Slavery Church, which was organized at that time and with which Mr. and Mrs. Thomas Lincoln were affiliated.

-Some descendants of Caleb Hazel feel that Caleb Hazel, Jr., was the teacher of the president rather than the old gentleman.
-We know nothing about the scholarship abilities of the younger Hazel, and preference has been given to the older man as the teacher of Abraham.
+Some descendants of Caleb Hazel feel that Caleb Hazel, Jr., was the teacher of the President rather than the old gentleman.
+We know very little about the scholarship abilities of the younger Hazel, and preference has been given to the older man as the teacher of Abraham.

 Caleb, Jr., was married on January 13, 1813, to Polly Atherton but is said to have been living in Green County when Lincoln was attending the Knob Creek school in Hardin County.